The information below is intended to provide current students with useful resources.

 If you have questions contact the clinic at 303-724-2838 or contact Heidi Tyrrell at 303-724-8462.

-Matt Tomatz from CAPS will hold office hours in the Office of Veteran Services on every Wednesday from 2-3PM.
+Matt Tomatz from CAPS holds office hours in the Office of Veteran Services every Wednesday from 1-2PM during the Fall and Spring semesters.

 Counselling and Psychiatric Services (CAPS) provides psychotherapy, psychiatric care, and consultation services to student veterans.
 To initiate services, attend a no-appointment walk-in session at either the C4C, Room S440, or Wardenburg Health Center between 10am-4pm Monday-Friday.